 Sexual exploitation can take many forms ranging from the seemingly 'consensual' relationship where sex is exchanged for affection or gifts, to serious organised crime by gangs and groups.
+It can be a one-off occurrence or a series of incidents over time and can range from opportunistic to complex organised abuse.
 What marks out exploitation is an imbalance of power in the relationship.
 The perpetrator always holds some kind of power over the victim which increases as the exploitative relationship develops.
 Sexual exploitation involves varying degrees of coercion, intimidation or enticement, including unwanted pressure from peers to have sex, sexual bullying including cyber-bullying and grooming.
 However, it also important to recognise that some young people who are being sexually exploited do not exhibit any external signs of this abuse.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
+CSE can affect any child who has been coerced into engaging in sexual activities - including 16 and 17 year olds who can legally consent to have sex.